 It didn’t take long after graduation to realize that my education had only just begun.
 It’s funny that a dentist doesn’t “work”, but instead we “practice”.
 Maybe not the most comforting phrase for a patient, but the truth is, we are life long learners.
 And with the landscape rapidly changing, to be successful and effective in our field, continuing education (CE) is more important than ever.
-But I’ve recently realized that for a new dentist like me, the time and expenses of continue education can be big burden.
+But I’ve recently realized that for a new dentist like me, the time and expenses of continue education can be a big burden.

-After sitting in an info sessions for a few of these organizations, I realized I have several weak spots in areas that they specialize in.
+After sitting in an info session for a few of these organizations, I realized I have several weak spots in areas that they specialize in.
 Yet the biggest thing I walked away from after attending these info sessions was that I was not in the position to be able to afford to attend their classes.
 And while they offer great incentives for new dentists, I’m just not sure if I can budget out a large chunk of my income for CE at this point in my career.
-More over, if you’ve been following my past blog entries you’ll know that I’m a bit of a commitment-phobe, making it hard for me to commit to just one of these programs, as most involve multiple courses over a long period of time.
+Moreover, if you’ve been following my past blog entries you’ll know that I’m a bit of a commitment-phobe, making it hard for me to commit to just one of these programs, as most involve multiple courses over a long period of time.

-What I’ve found over the past year is the CE is an essential part of any dentists career.
-I’ve also found that really good CE does cost a lot.
+What I’ve found over the past year is the CE is an essential part of any dentist’s career.
+I’ve also found that a really good CE does cost a lot.
 Most dentists I’ve talked to set aside yearly amounts of what they can spend on CE.
 And many even use CE as a tax write off.
 My advice before investing large sums of money into a CE program early in your career is to talk to other dentists who have gone through the program.
 Talk to you dentists who have done completely different programs.
 Have an idea of what you want your practice philosophy to be, and what areas you may want to focus in on.
 And as always, find deals!
 Whether it’s at a dental convention or a discount through your dental society, it seems like there’s always a discount of some sort being offered by many of these programs.

 I know the time will come when I’ll be able to afford to take the plunge into some really great educational programs.
 Until that time comes, I will continue to do my homework on the various programs out there that are available and take advantage of the more affordable courses that I come across.
-If you have any personal experiences you’d like you share or any pearls of wisdom regarding continuing education, please share in the comment section below!
+If you have any personal experiences you’d like you to share or any pearls of wisdom regarding continuing education, please share in the comment section below!